 The Board was supported throughout the year by an audit committee and a remuneration committee with formally delegated responsibilities ensuring that appropriate governance procedures are followed.
 The audit committee comprises Michael Higgins (chairman) and John Caterer and the remuneration committee comprises John Caterer (chairman), Michael Higgins.
-John Caterer also chairs the recently constituted risk committee, whose role it is to review the risks and controls over risk in place to mitigate the Group's exposure to and management of risk.
+John Caterer also chairs the Company risk committee.
+The risk committee was formed to review controls over risk, which are in place to mitigate the Group's exposure to, and the management of risk.